 The Bonds will be issued as one fully registered bond certificate without coupons for each maturity (unless the Bonds of such maturity bear different interest rates, then one certificate for each interest rate among such maturity) and, when issued, will be registered in the name of Cede & Co., as nominee of DTC.
 DTC will act as securities depository of the Bonds.
 Individual purchases of the Bonds may be made in book-entry form only, in the principal amount of \$5,000 and integral multiples thereof.
 Purchasers will not receive certificates representing their interest in the Bonds purchased.
-Principal and interest will be paid to DTC, which will in turn remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds, notices to Owners of the Bonds by the Authority or the Trustee will be sent to DTC.
+Principal and interest will be paid to DTC, which will in turn remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds as described in this Official Statement.
+So long as DTC's book-entry system is in effect with respect to the Bonds, notices to Owners of the Bonds by the Authority or the Trustee will be sent to DTC.
 Notices and communication by DTC to its participants, and then to the beneficial owners of the Bonds, will be governed by arrangements among them, subject to then effective statutory or regulatory requirements.
 See "APPENDIX D - DTC'S BOOK-ENTRY ONLY SYSTEM" for further information regarding DTC and the book-entry system.